-From experience this is a great balance between roof load weight and overall camping comfort.
-This set up is not only ultralight, it’s ultra comfortable.
+From experience this is a good balance between roof load weight and overall camping comfort.
+For a roof tent set up this is not only ultralight, it is ultra comfortable.

 I’m not affiliated to any company linked in this guide.
 I’ve bought everything with my own money.
-Please shop around and don’t necessarily use the links I give here to buy them.
-I can only vouch for the quality of their products as a customer using them not the company themselves.
+I can only vouch for the quality of their products as a paying customer.

-The roof tent is one of the lightest on the market and with some mods it becomes the lightest on the market by far at this quality and comfort.
+The roof tent is one of the lightest on the market and with some mods it becomes even lighter.

 Here’s a quick video of the final ultralight set up.

 Here’s how you take an already lightweight set up and make it ultralight.